LibrariesHacked/librarieshacked.github.io/_posts/2019-08-19-plymouth_travel.md

 ### Events

 Libraries have events going on.
 Plymouth events are listed on their website.
 The number of events account for a large proportion of the website.
-But they are updated regularly, and it's difficult to convert that set of webpages into data.

 [This script]() runs throughout each day, updating a data file held online of all the library events.
 The events are then published into a separate URL, which published